Five-Second Rule Is Legit And Safe, New Study Reveals

 But what researchers found is that the five-second rule would still apply to certain types of food like pasta and sweets.
 The longer these foods lie on the floor, the more bacteria they are likely to attract.

-To arrive at their findings, researchers led by Professor Anthony Hilton tested their theory by using different foods dropped on linoleum, tiles and carpet that have 10 million bacteria.
+To arrive at their findings, researchers led by Professor Anthony Hilton tested their theory by using different foods dropped on linoleum, tile, and carpet that have 10 million bacteria.
 They then measured the bacteria levels on the food after three and 30 seconds.

 Certain types of food dropped on the kitchen floor made of tiles should be picked up quickly, according to the findings, and this is where the five-second rule should be applied.
 On carpet, however, the five-second rule does not really matter since there is no difference in the bacteria level no matter how long the food was left lying there.